knaidoo29/mistree/README.md

 (it will tell you) you can then add the directory to your python paths.
 You should now be able to import the module:

-`import MiSTree as mist`
+`import mistree as mist`

 ## Further details

-In depth documentation and tutorials are provided [here](https://knaidoo29.github.io/MiSTree/).
+In depth documentation and tutorials are provided [here](https://knaidoo29.github.io/mistree/).

 ## Contact